Click here for a pdf version for printing.

 PO Box 2491, Iowa City, IA 52244-2491

-Neighborhood Centers of Johnson County offers neighborhood and school-based education and support programs and activities for children and families.
-For children this includes accredited early childhood classes, before and after-school programs, summer camps, teen groups, tutoring, and pre-employment training.
-Adult activities include home visits, parenting education classes, ELL classes, and neighborhood gatherings focused on creative endeavors and fellowship.
-Low-income families are our primary focus.
-We address the needs that can trap families in a cycle of vulnerability and obstruct their progress towards self-sufficiency, stability, good health, and happiness.
+Neighborhood Centers of Johnson County offers neighborhood and school-based education, support programs and activities for children and families in low-income areas throughout Johnson County.
+Youth programs include accredited early childhood classrooms, K-6th grade before-and-after-school programs, summer camps, teen groups, tutoring, pre-employment training and more.
+Adult programs include home visits for parents, parenting education classes, English Language Learner (ELL) classes and more.
+Throughout the year, NCJC hosts neighborhood and community gatherings which strengthen our families’ networks of support.
+Our programs and neighborhood presence diminish the barriers that can trap families in a cycle of vulnerability and obstruct their progress towards self-sufficiency, stability, good health, and happiness.

 North Liberty Community Pantry